TiagoJRAlmeida/UA-LECI/projetos/IA/README.md

   * Heuristics for **multiplayer** (predicting enemy snake paths)
   * Smarter **apple prioritization**
   * More efficient **exploration strategies**
-* Biggest point of this project is the agent ability to evade death.
+* The Biggest strength of this project is the agent's ability to evade death.
 No matter if it is single player or multiplayer, **it will always survive until the end**.
 ---

 ## ⚙️ How to Run